usnistgov/MediScore/README.txt

   Oct.
 28, 2016 - MediScore Version 1.0.0:
     - Python release

   Jan.
 6, 2017 - MediScore Version 1.0.2:
     - Started to support Selective Manipulation Scoring.
 This is a roll out of the new DetectionScorer.
-Note the filter options changed Jan.
+Note the filter options changed

+  Jan.
 25, 2017 - MediScore Version 1.0.3:
     - Add Selective Manipulation Scoring to the Mask scoring.

+  * Validator:
+  Feb.
+17, 2017
+    - Validator now reads in a file stream for the DSD task.
+Major speedup applied.
+  Mar.
+3, 2017
+    - Neglect mask feature added to validator for speedup.

+  * MaskScorer:
   Jan.
 31, 2017
     - The dilation parameter for selective Mask scoring has been changed from 9 to 11.
   Feb.
 8, 2017
     - Donor splice reference mask is expected to be binarized.
 Mask Scorer now reflect these changes.
   Feb.
 14, 2017
     - Both probe and donor reference masks are expected to be binarized.
 Mask Scorer now reflects these changes.
   Feb.
-17, 2017
-    - Validator now reads in a file stream for the DSD task.
-Major speedup applied.
-  Feb.
 21, 2017
     - JournalID now changed to JournalName in reference files.
 Mask Scorer now reflects this change.
   Mar.
 2, 2017
     - Manipulation journal tables no longer duplicate rows.
 Indexing problem for journal table output has been fixed.
   Mar.
-3, 2017
-    - Neglect mask feature added to validator for speedup.
-  Mar.
 6, 2017
     - Bug for query scoring corrected due to a join problem between files.
   Mar.
 7, 2017
     - IsOptOut option added to Mask Scorer.
 Test cases also edited to reflect this change.
   Mar.
 8, 2017
     - Mask binarization bug fixed.
 System output masks with two or less distinct colors will now be tested to see if these colors are black (0) and/or white (255).

+  * DetectionScorer:
+  Feb.
+8, 2017
+    - The d-prime metric has been added to DetectionScorer Feb.
+9, 2017
+    - Confidence level option(--ciLevel) for calculating confidence interval has been added (e.g., --ciLevel .95)
+    - The number of target and non-target trials has been added to the plot legend and commands Feb.
+15, 2017
+    - The optOut option (--optOut) and its test cases have been added.
+  Feb.
+21, 2017
+    - Based on the reference file name, DetectionScorer checks existence of JournalID/JournalName and loads the files automatically.
+  Mar.
+01, 2017
+    - The lower and upper bound option (--dLevel) for d-prime calculation have been added Mar.
+02, 2017
+    - AUC and number of target/non-target trials have been added to the plot legend Mar.
+08, 2017
+    - The plot title and legends are changed when using the optOut option (e.g, trROC, trDET, trAUC)

 CONTACT
 -------